hoodieblanket/learningJourney/python/python learning.md

 - check `constraits` on return values
 - check for `violations` of constraints on procedure (i.e no duplicates in a list)

+Errors printed out will follow the format:

+- AssertionError: Cannot divide by 0

 ```python
 def avg(grades):
     assert not len(grades) = 0, 'no grades data' # expect that there is atleast some grades in that list